-Research on health facts about vaping found that inhaling 25 mg of THC has more pronounced adverse effects on cognitive and motor abilities than smoking the same amount of THC.
+Serious health facts about vaping warn us that inhaling 25 mg of THC has more pronounced adverse effects on cognitive and motor abilities than smoking the same amount of THC.
 The recent EVALI cases and their connection to THC vapes have sparked further discussion of the potential side-effects of vaping weed.

-22. Around 20 million people in the US vape CBD.
+26. Around 20 million people in the US vape CBD, vaping facts show.

 A 2019 survey found that almost a third of all US citizens who had tried CBD in the last year had used vaping as a method of consumption as it is relatively easy to master.

 Even after the EVALI crisis, less than a quarter of CBD users stopped consuming the substance in vaporized form.

-People absorb only 10% of CBD from edibles, so according to vape statistics, vaporizing cannabidiol oil or liquid is the most efficient way to get the substance into your bloodstream.
+People absorb only 10% of CBD from edibles, so according to the stats, vaporizing cannabidiol oil or liquid is the most efficient way to get the substance into your bloodstream.

-24. Vaping CBD is also the fastest way to feel the effects.
+29. Vaping health facts show that vaping CBD is the fastest way to feel the effects.

 (Healthline) (Consumer Reports)